Greensand: Great Britain

 In Great Britain, greensand usually refers to specific rock strata of Early Cretaceous age.
 A distinction is made between the Upper Greensand and Lower Greensand.
 The term greensand was originally applied by William Smith to glauconitic sandstones in the west of England and subsequently used for the similar deposits of the Weald, before it was appreciated that the latter are actually two distinct formations separated by the Gault Clay.
 The Upper Greensand was also once known as either the "Malm" or "Malm Rock Of Western Sussex".

 Both Upper and Lower Greensand outcrops appear in the scarp slopes surrounding the London Basin and the Weald.
 Prominent seams are to be found in the Vale of White Horse, in Bedfordshire, in Kent, Surrey, the South Downs National Park, elsewhere in Hampshire, the Isle of Wight, and Dorset, including the north part of the county and the Jurassic Coast.
 Some minor seams are found further west in Devon in the Blackdown and Haldon hills.

 The soil of the greensand is quite varied, ranging from fertile to fairly sterile.
 On the fertile soils chestnut and stands of hazel and oak are common, while Scots pine and birch colonise the poorer soils.
-These Greensand Ridges are popular long distance walking routes, for instance the Greensand Way in Kent.
+These Greensand Ridges are popular long distance walking routes, for instance the Greensand Way in Kent and Surrey.